Aug. 26, 2024

 In a small bowl, whisk together psyllium and 1/4 cup water.
 Let sit until a gel forms.

-In a large mixing bowl, combine yeast, sugar, salt, and 336 grams water.
-Let sit for 5 minutes until bubbling.
-Add all three flours and baking powder and stir until rough dough comes together.
+In a large mixing bowl, combine yeast, sugar, salt, and 336 grams of water.
+Let it sit for 5 minutes until it bubbles.
+If the mixture doesn't bubble, your yeast may be too old.
+I suggest starting over with fresh yeast.
+Add all three flours and baking powder and stir until a rough dough comes together.
 Add psyllium gel and mix.
 Gradually add the remaining water until you have a sticky dough with no lumps of psyllium or flour remaining.
-Mixing by hand here is the easiest way to do it.
-You may not use all the water!
+Mixing by hand is the easiest way to do it.
+You may not have to use all the water!
 Cover and let sit for 20 minutes.
-Divide dough into sections.
+Divide the dough into sections.
 Knead in a bit more flour until you can form into a ball with floured hands.
 Pat or roll dough into a flat shape about 8” wide on a floured board.
 Using only your hands gives a more rustic look.
 Heat a skillet on medium-high heat.
-Add 1 tablespoon of oil, place dough inside, and cook for 4-5 minutes a side or until browned and puffed.
+Add 1 tablespoon of oil, place the dough inside, and cook for 4-5 minutes each side or until browned and puffed.
 Cook all breads and let cool on a rack at room temperature.
 Store in a covered container in the fridge for up to 3 days.
-For the best reheating, rip the bread into toaster-friendly pieces and toast to fresh baked taste perfection!
+For the best reheating, tear the bread into toaster-friendly pieces and toast to fresh-baked perfection!

-*Add water slowly until you achieve a sticky even textured dough.
-You may not need to all all the water to get the right consistency.
+*Add water slowly until you achieve a sticky and even-textured dough.
+You may not need to add all the water to get the right consistency.
 You want gluten-free dough to be wetter than wheat or it becomes too dry when cooked.